LiuYangyangSDU/BINDER/README.md

 # BINDER

-Here, we present BINDER for effectively and robustly identify hierarchical TADs from Hi-C data.
-Based on the hypothesis that anchoring of TAD boundaries is a key feature of hierarchical TADs, BINDER comprehensively characterizes TAD boundaries and robustly yields reliable hierarchical TADs exclusively using Hi-C contact matrix.
+Here, we present BINDER for accurately and robustly identifying hierarchical TADs from Hi-C data.
+Based on the hypothesis that the anchoring of TAD boundaries is a key feature of TADs, BINDER comprehensively generates consensus TAD boundaries and yields hierarchical TADs.

 The workflow of BINDER is as follows.